Women-only space: Transportation

 To promote women's safety in urban areas, pink rickshaw services have been introduced in countries like South Africa, as well as Egypt.
-In the West, certain subway programs and designated ride-sharing initiatives focus on safer transit options for women during late hours.

-Clubs and Digital Platforms
+Clubs and digital platforms

-Women's clubs have historically provided spaces for networking and activism.
 The National Association of Colored Women's Clubs (NACWC) in the United States founded in 1896, remains a prominent example.
 In Africa, organizations like African women in business in Ethiopia offer platforms for female entrepreneurs.
 Platforms such as She Leads Africa create virtual women-centered communities for career and business advancement.

-Celebrations and Cultural Events
+Celebrations and cultural events

-Celebrations such as International Women's Day are common practices in both the West and Africa.
+Celebrations include International Women's Day.
 Movements like Take Back the Night, which originated in the West, advocate for women's safety.
-Afro-feminist events like the Nyansapo Festival in Paris reflect African women's activism on a global scale.
+Afro-feminist events include the Nyansapo Festival in Paris.

 Education

 Girls' schools and women's colleges have played important roles in education.
 Examples include: Girls' schools in Sierra Leone and Spelman College in the United States, a historically Women's colleges in the Southern United States.
 In conflict-affected areas such as Afghanistan and northern Nigeria, informal underground schools for girls have emerged to continue education under restrictive conditions.